Volunteer

 Attend a Trail Work Day

 Volunteers are an essential part of building and maintaining trails that the community will love and care about.
 When you come out to help us, you are getting to see the impact that your work has on the future of the Gateway Trail network and all the surrounding trails in the Mt.
 Shasta area.
 Work days are a great social event that are more than just about digging and getting dirty.
-If you show up and bring your friends, we’ll bring the tools and the know-how to get the job done.
-Joining us at a trail work day, you will begin to learn what it takes to build good trails and be stewards of our forest.
+If you show up and bring your friends, we’ll bring the tools.
+Whatever your experience and skill levels in trail building and management, we will have a role for you.

 Spring Trail Work Days: